migamume/CS7643_final_project/src/holdup/the_model/README.md

   <br>
   <br>
   <br>
 2. You can run training and testing models for each street.

-Training will produce a learning curve and save the model.
-Test prints the accuracy of the model.
+  * Training will produce a learning curve and save the model.
+  * Test prints the accuracy of the model.

-(For the best model hyperparameters according to the authors)
+The following curves are for the best model hyperparameters according to the authors except for pre-flop (they didn't include pre-flop results in the paper)

 <p align="center">
   <img src="./for_readme/preflop_last_possible_lc_epoch_loss.png" width="50%">
   <br>
   <i>Learning curve for preflop with last possible action.
 Accuracy: 80.18%</i>
   <br>
   <br>

 <p align="center">
   <img src="./for_readme/flop_last_possible_lc_epoch_loss.png" width="50%">